Skip to main content

 We capture YouTube cookies, but you are able to reject them.
 We also embed Vimeo videos, which may set cookies to store player preferences and collect limited analytics to improve video performance.
 Essential cookies are required for the videos to play, while non-essential ones are only set with your consent.

 The Combined Authority does not control the dissemination of any other third-party cookies.
 You should check the third-party websites for more information about these.
-This privacy policy only applies to The West Yorkshire Combined Authority website and does not cover other websites or services that we may link.
+This cookie policy only applies to the West Yorkshire Combined Authority website and does not cover other websites or services to which we may link.

 Third-party embedded content on our websites include: